sunriseapps/imagesorcery-mcp/README.md

 ## Downloading extra models

-Some tools, like `detect` and `find`, for specific cases require pre-downloaded models to be available in the `models` directory in the project root.
+Some tools, like `detect` and `find`, for specific cases require pre-downloaded specific models to be available in the `models` directory in the project root.
 The models are not downloaded automatically when the tools are used.
 You need to download them explicitly:

 ```bash
 # Download models for the detect tool